jrrio/jrSortTable/README.md

 *   **sortNumberJS** - 5,625.78 (default).
 *   **sortNumber_nonJS** -  5.625,78 (see the **note** below).

 **Note:** By default, the code expects numbers formatted as "9,999.99" (UK, USA, etc.).
-So, if you need to sort numbers formatted as "9.999,99" (comma as the decimal separator and period as the thousands separator), you will need to set the *class* attribute of the *TH* element (column) with the corresponding sorting method.
+So, if you need to sort numbers formatted as "9.999,99" (comma as the decimal separator and period as the thousands separator), you will need to set the *class* attribute of the *TH* element (column) with *sortNumber_nonJS*.

 To see the code in action, click on any column header or footer.
 If you want to understand how the code works, you may use your [browser developer tools](http://devtoolsecrets.com/) to debug it.
 Cheers.